nikhilsharma270027/nikhilsharma270027/README.md

 Here are some ideas to get you started: -->

-- 🌱 I’m currently learning GO
+- 🌱 I’m currently learning Django
-- 🔭 I’m currently working on Nextjs and GO
+- 🔭 I’m currently working on Nextjs and Python

   <table align="left">
   <tr >